 Our Top Choices For Best Point of Use Tankless Water Heater

-The Rheem RTE 13 is an Amazon best-seller and there are several strong features that set it out from the pack.
-First of all is it’s tiny size – it’s about the size of a Websters dictionary.
+The Rheem RTEX-13 is an Amazon best-seller and there are several strong features that set it out from the pack.
+First of all is it’s tiny size – it can easily fit under sinks or next to fixtures.
 This compact design makes it easy to fit just about anywhere, making it perfect to hide away on a wall.

-The RTE 13 also has a temperature control directly on the unit and also a LED which indicates if the unit is currently heating water or in stand-by mode.
+The RTEX-13 also has a temperature control directly on the unit and also a LED which indicates if the unit is currently heating water or in stand-by mode.

 The reviews on Amazon indicate this is a quality heater that works perfectly for most hot water situations.

-Eccotemp L5 Portable Tankless Water Heater and Outdoor Shower
+Eccotemp L10 2.6 GPM Portable Tankless Water Heater

-The unit itself is very compact and weighs only 11 pounds, so traveling with it is a breeze.
+The unit itself is very compact and weighs about 27 pounds, which is not much when you consider the impressive 2.6 GPM flow rate.
 It’s perfect for out of the way locations where access to electricity might not be an option.
 The unit is powered by propane and the fuel is ignited with 2 D Cell batteries, so you can start up anywhere!